 What is R-SECURE?

 R-SECURE is a solution built by Rapyder based on Security Hub AFSBP Standard (AWS Foundational Security Best Practices).
 This solution focuses on AFSBP control ids given by AWS for findings in the security hub console.
-It is developed in such a way that it is possible to remediate almost all the findings with a single click.
+It is developed so that it is possible to remediate almost all the findings with a single click.
 Using the R-SECURE solution, it is also possible to perform cross-account remediations.

 The above diagram illustrates the working of the R-SECURE Solution.